Fair Cake-Cutting among Families: Democratic fairness

-In a \upr{} division, all members in each family must be positive.
-Taking $q=m$ gives $l\geq m$ and the number of components is at least $km=n$, which coincides with the bound of Theorem \ref{cor:neg-unprop}.
-In a \mpr{} division, at least half the members in each family must be positive.
-Taking $q=m/2$ yields the following negative result: \begin{theorem} In a \mpr{} division with $n$ agents grouped into $k$ families, the number of components may need to be at least
+\end{proof} By setting $q = h m$ in Lemma \ref{lem:neg-mpr}, we get the following lower bound on the number of cuts in an $h$-\mpr{} division: \begin{theorem} For any $h\in[0,1]$, in an $h$-\mpr{} division with $n$ agents grouped into $k$ families, the number of components may need to be at least

-\end{theorem} Note that for $k=2$ the lower bound is 0, and indeed we already saw that in this case a connected allocation is feasible.
+\end{theorem} In a \upr{} division $h=1$, so the number of components is at least $n$, which coincides with the lower bound of Theorem \ref{neg-upr}.
+On the other hand, when $h = 1/k$ the lower bound is $0$, and indeed we already saw that in this case a connected allocation is feasible (Theorem \ref{pos-mpr-connected}).
+However, when $h > 1/k$, for sufficiently large $n$, the expression in Theorem \ref{neg-mpr} is larger than $k$, which implies that a connected division might not exist.
+In particular, we cannot guarantee a connected ${1\over 2}$-\mpr{} division for three or more families, and we cannot guarantee a connected $h$-\mpr{} division even for two families if $h>1/2$.